 This section outlines the key high-level impacts to those Market Participants who will be most affected by the new MHHS SM arrangements.
 These are Elexon, as the service provider of the SM arrangements, LDSOs and the DCC.
-ElectraLink are also referenced within this section as an acknowledgement of their continued role as a key Central Service Provider, despite the impact on them being anticipated to be minimal will predominantly be users of the MHHS SM, rather than there being significant interaction / overlap between the MHHS SM and their own SM capabilities.
+ElectraLink are also referenced within this section as an acknowledgement of their continued role as a key Central Service Provider, despite the impact on them being anticipated to be minimal.